Edited by Alex Bardy. First published on behalf of the British Science Fiction Association, 2019.

+In this academic article, the authors explore a range of science fictional texts dealing with so-called ‘lone wolf’ bioterrorism, and ask what we might learn from them about dealing with the real bioterror threats of the future.
 The possibility of an engineered pandemic is one of the more terrifying new risks of the 21st Century.
 As technology lowers thresholds for developing bioweapons, even individuals with relatively ordinary knowledge and budgets could become responsible for extraordinary threats.
 Although several real-life bioterror incidents are known, no large-scale pandemic has yet occurred as a direct result of terrorism.
 Fiction, however, offers detailed scenarios of such events.
 Writers of these narratives find themselves at the intersection of modern science and deep literary tradition of pandemic narratives, originating with biblical accounts of plagues.
-This article examines portraits of ‘lone wolf’ bioterrorists in several contemporary fictional sources, focusing on how writers draw on counterterrorism discourse, particularly in their attempts to psychologically model the perpertrators.
+This academic working paper examines portraits of ‘lone wolf’ bioterrorists in several contemporary fictional sources, focusing on how writers draw on counterterrorism discourse, particularly in their attempts to psychologically model the perpertrators.
 It flags up the dangers of a truncated speculative space, and concludes with a discussion of impacts these imaginaries might have, through influencing how emergent bioterror threats are perceived by scientists, policymakers, and the public.

 Dr. Polina Levontin, Centre for Environmental Policy, Imperial College London

 Dr. Joseph Lindsay Walton, Institute for Advanced Studies in the Humanities, University of Edinburgh